 With rigorous economic research and practical policy solutions, we focus on the issues and institutions that are critical to global development.
 Explore our core themes and topics to learn more about our work.

 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-With shifting disease burdens, growing populations, and rising expectations comes a greater focus on value for money.
-International health funders and agencies want to know how to make the most of money spent by focusing on the highest impact interventions among the most affected populations.
-Whether through better procurement systems for health commodities, results-based financing, or more detailed assessments of the effective ness of health technology, CGD’s work aims to make health funding go further to save, prolong and improve more lives.
+With shifting disease burdens, growing uncertainties about the future of development assistance for health, and rising demands for more expensive and complex healthcare comes the need for a greater focus on value for money.
+International health funders and agencies want to know how to make resources stretch further by focusing on the highest impact interventions among the most affected populations.
+Whether through more efficient procurement systems and supply chains, results-based financing, or more detailed assessments of the effectiveness of health technology, CGD’s work aims to make health funding go further to save, prolong, and improve more lives.

 The Global Fund to Fight AIDS, Tuberculosis, and Malaria (GFATM) was established very quickly in 2001 in response to a widespread perception that a rapid scale-up in financing was critical in the fight against the three diseases.
 Since it began operations in January 2002, GFATM has made important progress.
 It has raised substantial funding and become the world’s largest donor for TB and malaria.
 70% of the programs reaching the two-year renewal stage are showing solid results.
 Rwanda, for example, has put over 4,000 people on ARV treatment, more than double its program target, and GFATM programs in aggregate have financed ARV treatment for 130,000 people to date.